 I have seen Orioles, yellow finches, sparrows, cardinals, blue jays, and other birds I couldn’t recognize.
 This has awakened my curiosity and now find great pleasure in bird watching.
 We have even downloaded an app that plays specific bird calls to coax some rare breeds to our water garden.

 Frogs and toads are another added bonus to pond ownership.
 There is nothing sweeter than a frog song in the midsummers night air.
-Mosquito control is another perk for inviting these wonderful creatures into your space.
+Mosquito control is another perk for inviting these wonderful creatures to call your backyard pond home.

 To Sum it Up